SpaceTeam/uHoubolt/README.md

 In case of any questions, please feel free to contact [uhb@spaceteam.at](mailto:uhb@spaceteam.at).

 ## Ressources
 While unfortunately these ressources are for a large part not very well organized, documented or complete (sorry!), they should contain everything needed to replicate this project.
-In case something appears to be missing, please contact us.
+In case something relevant appears to be missing, please contact us.

 ### Documentation
 - [Website](https://spaceteam.at/uhb)